V-Sekai-fire/aria-character-core/decisions/078-timeline-module-pc2-stn-implementation.md

 ### Implementation Approach

 - Create modular design with clear separation of concerns
-- Implement PC-2 algorithm with optimal performance characteristics
+- Implement ~~PC-2 algorithm~~ (Replaced with MiniZinc v0.2.0) with optimal performance characteristics
 - Provide both low-level and high-level APIs for different use cases
 - Ensure integration with existing AriaEngine workflow systems